-If dot11FILSActivated is true and dot11InterworkingServiceActivated is true, the STA shall include in the Probe Response frame a GAS configuration sequence number element containing the current sequence number of the AP’s GAS configuration information.
+If dot11InterworkingServiceActivated is true, the STA may include in the Probe Response frame a GAS configuration sequence number element containing the current sequence number of the AP’s GAS configuration information.
 The current AP’s GAS configuration information can be acquired by GAS query mechanism as described in 10.24.3.

 10.24.3 Interworking procedures: generic advertisement service (GAS)